rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 >     ...done.
 >
 > You can see a few `amq.` exchanges.
 They're created by default, but with a
-> bit of good luck you'll never need to use them.
+> bit of luck you'll never need to use them.

 <div></div>